New York / Nassau County

 What is the weather like in Brookville, NY year-round?

-Brookville experiences all four seasons, with mild summers reaching highs of 82°F and winters dipping to lows of 24°F. The area receives about 45 inches of rainfall annually and enjoys sunshine 56% of the year.
-This climate supports lush landscapes and a variety of outdoor activities throughout the year.
+Brookville experiences four distinct seasons, with warm summers reaching highs of 82°F and cold winters dipping to 24°F. The area receives about 45 inches of rainfall annually and enjoys sunshine on 56% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter